dnoiz1/blink-drive-active/README.md

  - adds a weekly free tokens button
  - promo menu button goes directly to past promos
  - toolbar icon allows you to quick switch to and refresh your blink tab or open blink in a new tab!
- ~~- clicking the update button will watch that blink until it completes or until you refresh~~
+ - ~~clicking the update button will watch that blink until it completes or until you refresh~~

 The Toolbar Button has 3 functions
  - Click to open a new blink tab if one is not open